 Great Falls, Montana, Criminal Defense Attorney

 Felony crimes are more serious than misdemeanors and carry more serious penalties.
-According to the Criminal Code of the state of Montana, a person convicted of a felony offense faces a minimum sentence of one year in a state prison.
+According to the criminal code of the state of Montana, a person convicted of a felony offense faces a minimum sentence of one year in a state prison.

-Clearly, if you are being investigated for the commission of a felony crime, or if you already have been charged with committing a felony crime, you need an experienced criminal defense attorney who understands the felony process and who will explore all avenues of defense in your issue.
+Clearly, if you are being investigated for the commission of a felony crime, or if you already have been charged with committing a felony crime, you need an experienced criminal defense attorney who understands the felony process and who will explore all avenues of defense on your issue.

 If convicted, an offender’s felony record will not be expunged or cleared for some time.
-This can disqualify you for a job, prevent you from coaching a youth sports team, deny you the right to own firearms, and have many other ramifications.
+This can disqualify you for a job, prevent you from coaching a youth sports team, deny you the right to own firearms and have many other ramifications.
 A knowledgeable criminal defense lawyer is vital to minimizing the long-term impact of a felony charge.